-2. Repeat Exercise 1 of Part 4 (NLP with RNNs), now using a stacked CNN with n-gram filters (e.g., n = 2, 3, 4), residual connections, and max-pooling at the top layer (slide 42), all implemented (by you) in Keras/TensorFlow or PyTorch.
+2. Repeat Exercise 1 of Part 4 (NLP with RNNs), now using a stacked CNN with n-gram filters (e.g., n = 2, 3, 4), residual connections, and global max-pooling at the top layer (slide 42), all implemented (by you) in Keras/TensorFlow or PyTorch.
 Tune the hyper-parameters (e.g., values of n, number of stacked convolutional layers) on the development subset of your dataset.
 Monitor the performance of your models on the development subset during training to decide how many epochs to use.
-You may optionally add an extra CNN layer to produce word embeddings from characters, concatenating each resulting character-based word embedding with the corresponding pre-trained word embedding (e.g., obtained with Word2Vec).
+You may optionally add an extra CNN layer to produce word embeddings from characters (slide 44), concatenating each resulting character-based word embedding with the corresponding pre-trained word embedding (e.g., obtained with Word2Vec).
 Include experimental results of a baseline majority classifier, as well as experimental results of your best classifiers from exercise 15 of Part 2, exercise 9 of Part 3, and exercise 1 of Part 4.
 Otherwise, the contents of your report should be as in exercise 1 of Part 4, but now with information and results for the experiments of this exercise.
+You may optionally wish to try ensembles (e.g., majority voting of the best checkpoints, temporal averaging of the weights of the best checkpoints, combining RNN and CNN classifiers).

 3. Repeat Exercise 2 of Part 4 (NLP with RNNs), now using a stacked CNN with n-gram filters (e.g., n = 2, 3, 4), residual connections, and a dense layer (the same at all word positions) with softmax at the top layer (slide 43), implemented (by you) in Keras/TensorFlow or PyTorch.
 Tune the hyper-parameters (e.g., values of n, number of stacked convolutional layers) on the development subset of your dataset.
 Monitor the performance of your models on the development subset during training to decide how many epochs to use.
 You may optionally add a character-level CNN to produce word embeddings from characters, concatenating each resulting character-based word embedding with the corresponding pre-trained word embedding (e.g., obtained with Word2Vec).
 Include experimental results of a baseline that tags each word with the most frequent tag it had in the training data; for words that were not encountered in the training data, the baseline should return the most frequent tag (over all words) of the training data.
 Also include experimental results of your best method from exercise 10 of Part 3 and exercise 2 of Part 4.
-Otherwise, the contents of your report should be as in exercise 2 of Part 4, but now with information and results for the experiments of this exercise
+Otherwise, the contents of your report should be as in exercise 2 of Part 4, but now with information and results for the experiments of this exercise.
+You may optionally wish to try ensembles.